Delivery by express courier normally with 5 working days of order.

 Unconditional Returns Policy

-If for any reason you do not like an artwork you can return it within 14 days of receiving it and claim a full refund for the price of the work exclusive of postage and packaging costs.
-Please note that while you may not want it, someone else will so you are responsible for the safe return of the item in its original condition and packaging to claim a refund.
-We can offer advice on sending the artwork back to avoid damage in transit.
-In the unlikely event that the work arrives damaged, please contact us immediately.
+If for any reason you are not happy with your purchase you can return it within 14 days of receipt.
+In the unlikely event of damage in transit White Court Art must be informed immediately upon receipt.
+A full refund for the price of the work exclusive of postage and packaging costs will be made upon return.
+Clients are responsible for the safe return of the item in its original condition and packaging to claim a refund.
+We are only too happy to assist in this process and offer advice on sending the artwork back to avoid damage in transit.

-Peter Rossiter was born in Cambridge, UK in 1950 and studied at York University & The Courtauld Institute, London.
+We are pleased to sell works on behalf of Peter Rossiter.
+Peter was born in Cambridge, UK in 1950 and studied at York University & The Courtauld Institute, London.
 Peter's background is rooted in the global art world; his Grandfather was the German born British painter, Martin Bloch.

 After moving to Wales in 1990 Peter started to paint seriously, he describes his style as reflecting his environmental awareness.
 This can be seen in both his figurative and abstract work and in the influence of his Grandfathers approach to being an artist.
 Peter's work can be found in many private collections in the UK, US, Germany, Austria & Australia.
 He also curates his Grandfathers collection.